Walnut Sage Pesto Pasta with Roasted Delicata Squash

 - Trim the ends of the delicata squash and slice them in half lengthwise.
 Using a spoon, scoop out the seeds and discard.
 Cut each half into 1/2-inch half-moon slices and place on the sheet pan.
 Drizzle with olive oil, salt, and pepper, and spread them out evenly on the sheet pan so they are not touching.
 Roast at 425 degrees for 20 to 25 minutes, flipping the squash halfway through, until they are tender and caramelized.

 - As the squash is roasting, prepare the walnut-sage pesto.
 Combine the parsley leaves, walnuts, garlic cloves, and fresh sage leaves in the bowl of a large food processor, fitted with a blade attachment, and pulse until coarsely chopped.
 Add the roasted walnut oil and process until mostly smooth.
 Season to taste with salt and pepper, and transfer to a bowl.
+If you wish, you can add a touch of fresh lemon juice or zest as well!

 - Line a small plate with paper towels.
 In a small non-stick pan, heat a thin layer of extra virgin olive oil over medium-high heat until hot.
 Fry the sage leaves, in batches, in the oil until crisp (it should only take a few seconds).
 Transfer with a slotted spoon to the plate and seasoned lightly with salt.
 Set aside.